Boehringer-Ingelheim/pyPept/docs/source/Installation.rst

 Installation
 ============

-pypept requires python 3.9 or higher, as well as some common and reliable third party packages
+pyPept requires python 3.9 or higher, as well as some common and reliable third party packages

 Usage installation
 --------------------